Special Academic Programs & Academic Accommodations

 ►Student Assistant Status

-This status is granted for one academic year by the University of Montpellier, following a decision by the academic department, school, or institute (UEI) where the student is enrolled, which is responsible for compiling a list of student aides based on the application materials.
+This status is granted for one academic year by the University of Montpellier, following a decision by the academic unit, school, or institute (UEI) where the student is enrolled, which is responsible for compiling a list of student aides based on the application materials.

 ►Innovative Entrepreneurs Status